KXRK

-KXRK (96.3 FM, branded as X96) is a commercial radio station located in Salt Lake City, Utah, United States, broadcasting an alternative rock music format to the Provo, Ogden, Utah and Salt Lake City metropolitan areas.
+KXRK (96.3 FM, branded as X96) is a commercial radio station located in Salt Lake City, Utah, United States, broadcasting an alternative rock music format to the Provo, Ogden, and Salt Lake City metropolitan areas.
 Owned by Broadway Media, the station's studios are located in Downtown Salt Lake City and its transmitter site is located southwest of the city on Farnsworth Peak in the Oquirrh Mountains.

 History

-KFMC (1966-1976)
+KFMC (1966–1976)

 KOVO, Inc., received the construction permit for a radio station on 96.1 MHz in Provo on May 9, 1966.
 The new FM outlet took the call letters KFMC and signed on February 14, 1968.
 KOVO and KFMC were placed in receivership in 1973, after Glenn C. Shaw sued co-owner Ashley J. Robison asking for a financial accounting of KOVO, Inc.'s operations; when the case could not be settled, the stations were ordered into receivership and bids were accepted to buy the company.
 Both owners placed bids, but they were beaten out by First Media Corporation of Washington, D.C., whose principal was a former Utah resident and which also had J.W.
 Marriott Jr. as an investor.
 However, First Media did not become the owner of KOVO-KFMC until 1976 because the other parties appealed the district court's decision all the way to the Utah Supreme Court.

-Adult contemporary (1976-1981)
+Adult contemporary (1976–1981)

 First Media immediately made a mark on the operations of both stations, changing the call letters of KFMC to KAYK-FM on June 1, 1976.
 KAYK-AM-FM simulcasted as adult contemporary outlet "K-96".

 The stations remained a simulcast until 1980, when 960 AM broke off as KDOT.

-Top 40 (1981-1988)
+Top 40 (1981–1988)

 The call letters were changed to KFMY in 1981 and the station moved in a contemporary hit radio direction.

-In 1987, First Media announced it would sell its 11 radio stations, including KFMY-AM-FM, to a partnership of Alaskan Eskimos and New York investors, known as Cook Inlet; this gave First Media a tax break under policies that promoted minority ownership of radio stations.
+In 1987, First Media announced it would sell its 11 radio stations, including KFMY-AM-FM, to a partnership of Cook Inlet Region, Inc., a company principally owned by Alaska Natives, and Whitcom Partners, a group of New York investors led by the Whitney family; this gave First Media a tax break under policies that promoted minority ownership of radio stations.

-Oldies (1988-1992)
+Oldies (1988–1992)

 Under Cook Inlet, KFMY-FM flipped to oldies in 1988 as KZOL.
 The Great Stock Company of Vast International Import acquired KFMY-KZOL in 1990 from Cook Inlet for $972,000.